 At the end of the school year, my husband and I had a parent/teacher conference with our daughter’s teacher.
 The teacher noted that she had done well throughout the school year.
 When we asked what she would be learning the following year, we discovered that our daughter already knew most of the concepts because I was already teaching her those things at home.

-It was then that I realized I could give all of my children a great educational experience from the comfort of our home.
+It was then that I realized I could give my my daughter a great educational experience from the comfort of our home.
 My husband and I felt led to homeschool so we prayed about doing so.
 God confirmed our desires and we began our homeschool journey in 2008 just before our oldest daughter turned four years old.
 We’re now homeschooling all three of our fabulous girls!

-I’m a writer and I enjoy writing from the comfort of my home with my family close by.
-I maintain a personal blog at Embracing Him where I write about my Christian faith, food, and family.
+I’m a writer and I enjoy writing from the comfort of my cozy home.
 In the past, I have been a contributing writer for Christian Homeschool Moms, Home Educating Family Association (HEDUA), and The End In Mind.
 I’ve also written guest posts for Hip Homeschool Moms and Moms of Faith.
+In addition, I have spoken at the VaHomeschoolers Conference and Resource Fair in Richmond, Virginia and at the Southeast Homeschool Expo in Atlanta, Georgia.